Improve Infant Sleep Tips: How to get your baby to sleep and to stay asleep

 Don’t get into a baby sleep technique that doesn’t sit right with you.
 If you can’t stand to hear your baby cry, you are doing no long term damage cuddling them instead!
-In fact recent studies conclude that the raised cortisol levels in babies left to cry, don’t go away when the baby stops crying (1).
-Chronically raised levels of cortisol have been linked to cancer, obesity, auto-immune dieseas and heart disease.
+In fact recent studies conclude that the raised cortisol levels in babies left to cry, don’t go away when the baby stops crying ( 1 ).

-Sleep training techniques seldom work on high-need babies with persistent personalities (like 2 of my children).
+Sleep training techniques seldom work on high-need babies with persistent personalities (like all 4 of my children).

 Tips to improve infant sleep

 Over the course of teaching your baby to sleep you need to stay flexible.
 Develop a night time parenting style that works for you.
 No one approach will work with all babies all the time or even all the time with the same baby.

 If the chosen “sleep schedule” isn’t working for your family, stop it and move on.
 And, be prepared for one style of nighttime parenting to work at one stage, yet need a change as she enters another stage.

 Follow your heart rather than some stranger’s sleep-training advice, and you and your baby will eventually work out the right nighttime parenting style for your family.

 Give baby plenty of sleep cues, make yourself a sleep routine and stick with it.